 Securities for which cost or amortized cost exceeds fair value are considered underwater.
-The Company's review of its underwater fixed maturities and available-for-sale marketable equity securities for OTTI includes an analysis of the gross unrealized losses by three categories of securities: (i) securities where the estimated fair value has declined and remained below cost or amortized cost by 20% or more for less than six months and (iii) securities where the estimated fair value has declined and remained below cost or amortized cost by 20% or more for less than six months and (iii) securities where the estimated fair value has declined and remained below cost or amortized cost by 20% or more for six months or longer.
+The Company's review of its underwater fixed maturities and available-for-sale marketable equity securities for OTTI includes an analysis of the gross unrealized losses by three categories of securities: (i) securities where the estimated fair value has declined and remained below cost or amortized cost by less than 20%, (ii) securities where the estimated fair value has declined and remained below cost or amortized cost by 20% or more for less than six months and (iii) securities where the estimated fair value has declined for six months or longer.
 While all securities are monitored for impairment, the Company's experience indicates that the first category does not represent a significant risk of impairment and, often, fair values recover over time as the factors that caused the declines improve.
 In times of economic turbulence, such as those of 2008 and 2009, securities in category (ii) represent a significant risk.
 Securities in category (iii) are always considered to represent a significant risk.
 The Company performs a qualitative analysis by issuer to identify securities in category (i) that should be further evaluated for OTTI.